pinojs/pino/docs/api.md

 Default: `undefined`

 If provided, the `mixin` function is called each time one of the active logging methods is called.
+The first and only parameter is the value `mergeObject` or an empty object.
 The function must synchronously return an object.
 The properties of the returned object will be added to the logged JSON.